BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 $ echo $usedtxid2
 ec0598918f6f5476cb90365651e8a2724ef26f949290bbf196f41ed96092a52f
 ```
-However, it'd be better to have a general case that _automatically_ saved all the txids of our UTXOs.
-Fortunately, bash lets you nest a set of `()`s to put your output into an array.
-Here's an example
+However, it would be better to have a general case that _automatically_ saved all the txids of our UTXOs.

+We already know that we can access all of the `.txid`s by using an `.[]` array value:
 ```
 usedtxid=($(bitcoin-cli decoderawtransaction $rawtxhex | jq -r '.vin | .[] | .txid'))
 $ echo ${usedtxid[0]}